 Victoria Barracks is an Australian army base located in Sydney, and one of the best displays of military architecture across the country.
 Interestingly, the barracks were designed by Lt-Col George Barney, the man behind the spectacular design of the popular attraction, Fort Denison.

-Most of the construction of the barracks was done using sandstone that was obtained locally.
-This lasted between 1841 and 1849.
+Most of the construction of the barracks was done using sandstone that was obtained locally; lasting between 1841 and 1849.

 Victoria Barracks, Sydney Address, Contact Details & Parking Map, NSW